PS1 BIOS

 • Move everything into one folder

-Important Note: PCSX2 only detects BIOS if file names are correct.
+Important Note: The emulator only detects the BIOS if the file names are correct.
+If renamed incorrectly, the emulator will not detect it

 • Example: